Markos-G/for_application/Sudoku/README.txt

-The other files are for a site where from a database of 1_000_000 sudokus(from https://www.kaggle.com/bryanpark/sudoku) it generates one and the user can solve it.
+The other files are for a site where from a database of 1_000_000 sudokus(from https://www.kaggle.com/bryanpark/sudoku) With init_db we populate the database
+We generate one and the user can solve it.
+Mistakes are shown after submit with red color